macagua/entrenamiento.python_basico/source/leccion2/interactivo.rst

 .. code-block:: python

-    In [5]: os.__doc__
+    In [5]: print os.__doc__
-    Out[5]: "OS routines for Mac, NT, or Posix depending on what system we're on.\n\nThis exports:\n  - all functions from posix, nt, os2, mac, or ce, e.g. unlink, stat, etc.\n  - os.path is one of the modules posixpath, ntpath, or macpath\n  - os.name is 'posix', 'nt', 'os2', 'mac', 'ce' or 'riscos'\n  - os.curdir is a string representing the current directory ('.' or ':')\n  - os.pardir is a string representing the parent directory ('..' or '::')\n  - os.sep is the (or a most common) pathname separator ('/' or ':' or '\\\\')\n  - os.extsep is the extension separator ('.' or '/')\n  - os.altsep is the alternate pathname separator (None or '/')\n  - os.pathsep is the component separator used in $PATH etc\n  - os.linesep is the line separator in text files ('\\r' or '\\n' or '\\r\\n')\n  - os.defpath is the default search path for executables\n
+    OS routines for NT or Posix depending on what system we're on.

+    This exports:
+      - all functions from posix, nt, os2, or ce, e.g. unlink, stat, etc.
+      - os.path is one of the modules posixpath, or ntpath
+      - os.name is 'posix', 'nt', 'os2', 'ce' or 'riscos'
+      - os.curdir is a string representing the current directory ('.' or ':')
+      - os.pardir is a string representing the parent directory ('..' or '::')
+      - os.sep is the (or a most common) pathname separator ('/' or ':' or '\\')
+      - os.extsep is the extension separator ('.' or '/')
+      - os.altsep is the alternate pathname separator (None or '/')
+      - os.pathsep is the component separator used in $PATH etc
+      - os.linesep is the line separator in text files ('\r' or '\n' or '\r\n')
+      - os.defpath is the default search path for executables
-    - os.devnull is the file path of the null device ('/dev/null', etc.)\n\nPrograms that import and use 'os' stand a better chance of being\nportable between different platforms.
-Of course, they must then\nonly use functions that are defined by all platforms (e.g., unlink\nand opendir), and leave all pathname manipulation to os.path\n(e.g., split and join).\n"
+      - os.devnull is the file path of the null device ('/dev/null', etc.)

+    Programs that import and use 'os' stand a better chance of being portable between different platforms.
+Of course, they must then only use functions that are defined by all platforms (e.g., unlink and opendir), and leave all pathname manipulation to os.path (e.g., split and join).

 Otro ejemplo es imprimir el **nombre de la clase** con el siguiente comando: